 Half Screen With Remote Icon

-That’s the Spotify Connect icon.
-You can create a group session and host a listening party where a group can listen to the same songs or podcasts.
+That’s the Spotify Jam icon which was formerly called Spotify Connect.
+You can start a jamming session with your friends from here and listen to songs or podcasts together.
+We have explained the process in the post linked in the above line.
 You can also seamlessly connect to other devices on the same Wi-Fi network and switch devices while playing songs.

 Box With Arrow

 That’s the universal icon for Share.
 Spotify allows you to copy a link to the song or directly share it with installed messaging and social media apps.

 That’s the Queue icon where you will see the current song playing.
 You can then choose the next songs from the playlist that you want to listen to here.
 Check the radio button on the left to choose songs.
 You can also hold-n-drag to reshuffle the play order using the three-line icon on the right of the song.